23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Monterey Bay Aquarium announces reopening date

-Monterey is the first town you can slow down after leaving SF.
-This charming town is perfect for a morning stroll.
-Don't miss Cannery Row, once the center of a sardine packing factory, now transformed into restaurants, galleries and shops.
+Monterey is your first stop outside of SF, and this charming town is perfect for a morning stroll.
+Don't miss Cannery Row, once the hub of sardine-packing factories now home to restaurants, galleries and shops.

-Monterey Bay's biggest attraction is widely known as one of the nation's best aquariums.
-This is the first aquarium in the United States to breed and exhibit great white sharks and recreate a kelp forest.
+Monterey Bay's biggest attraction is widely known as the home of one of the best aquariums in the US, the first in the country to house and exhibit great white sharks and a recreated kelp forest.

-Further around the cape is Lover's Point Park and Point Pinos Lighthouse.
-Take a quick walk through these two locations before heading to your next destination.
+Further around the headland are Lovers Point Park and Point Pinos Lighthouse, both worth a quick stroll around before continuing on to your next destination.

-Distance from previous destination: 45 miles from Natural Bridges State Beach
+Distance from previous destination: 45 miles (72 km) from Natural Bridges State Beach

-Time required: 2-3 hours total, more if you have breakfast in town.
+Duration: 2-3 hours total, more if you stop for breakfast in town.

-Tip: If you have the time and budget, consider spending an extra night in the Monterey area.
+Tip: If you have the time and budget, it's worth spending an extra night in the Monterey area.

 9. 17 Mile Drive